 1. Post Your Booking on the Right Platforms

 The business travel market is now heavily promoted on sites like Booking.com and Airbnb.
-Each of these sights include “business-ready” options under their listings allowing owners to promote their vacation rental home to remote workers.
+Each of these sites include “business-ready” options under their listings allowing owners to promote their vacation rental home to remote workers.
 It makes it easier for users to quickly and easily find accommodations that will suite their working needs.
 These sites also offer extended and long term stay options.

 2. Take Advantage of Facebook Groups